Whether your children play baseball, soccer, basketball, football, or do other activities, you want them to be safe while having fun.

 Visit an allergist.
 Take your child to an allergy specialist.
 They can do tests to find out what your child is allergic to, how severe the allergy is, prescribe medication, and give you advice about avoiding allergy triggers.

 Take the sting out of flying insects.
 Protect kids who are highly allergic to bees, wasps, and other stinging insects with a technique called desensitization (or immunotherapy).
 During desensitization, at an allergist's office, a tiny amount of insect venom is injected under your child's skin.
-The allergist gradually increases the amount of venom over a period of about three months, until your child can tolerate the allergen.
+The allergist gradually increases the amount of venom over a period of about 3 months, until your child can tolerate the allergen.
 Desensitization can be very effective at controlling insect allergies.

 Check on whether your child should carry epinephrine shots.
 Not all kids with allergies need these, but children who are severely allergic to insect stings or certain foods should carry their epinephrine injection with them to the field.
 Your allergist can see if one is appropriate for your child and show you how to use it.
 You, your child's teacher or caregiver, and your child should also know how to use it.
 Kids with severe seasonal allergies can take antihistamines or get allergy shots ahead of time so that pollen doesn't sideline them during the spring.